skyra-project/skyra/services/Skyra.Grpc/README.md

 ### Using custom configuration

-Both the GRPC and PostgreSQL images use several environment variables that you can configure
+Both the GRPC and PostgreSQL images use several environment variables that you can configure.

 #### `POSTGRES_PASSWORD`